itorisaias/peek_code/README.md

 [![Pipeline Status](https://github.com/theguuholi/peek_code/workflows/CI/badge.svg)](https://github.com/theguuholi/peek_code/actions)

 # GraphQL back-end API take-home challenge

 ![gql+peek](https://user-images.githubusercontent.com/221693/62170358-f89cfd80-b2df-11e9-9488-e913f1866613.png)

 We here at Peek are big fans of GraphQL.
-We like the benefits it provides over a classical REST API, including the strong typing, the flexibility for the client to request exactly what they need, and the automatic documentation it provides.

 #### Orders

-We don't need anything too complex.
-An order can be as simple as a description of the item(s) purchased, and the total cost.
-And since we're allowing multiple payments, we need to keep track of the balance due.

 It might also be nice to allow clients to request the list of payments that have been applied to an order, so let's include that too.